 An acclaimed film-maker, author Don Hahn is best known for creating "Beauty and the Beast" (1991), a break-through - and beloved - animated movie.
 He is also the author of educational publications such as "Drawn To Life," and "Before Ever After: The Lost Lectures of Walt Disney."
 More recently, he produced a documentary called "Waking Sleeping Beauty."

 This latest book, subtitled Disney's Magical Mid-Century, is Hahn's valentine to an epoch of optimism, relaxed lifestyle, and innovative design, an era summed up within the ambitious personality of Walt Disney.
-For other upcoming books on retro futurism, see the New Releases Collection.
+For other upcoming books on retro futurism, see more in Mid Century Modern.